SaiReddyA-1/Dentist-App/README.md

+# 🚨 Submission Note

+This project is submitted as part of the OralVis HealthCare hiring process.

+> 🚧 **Deployment in Progress:** I’m currently resolving some deployment issues and will update the live link here as soon as it’s ready.

+📌 **Note:** I'm currently managing my semester exams alongside this assignment because I’m genuinely excited about this opportunity.
+Despite the time crunch, I’ve put my full effort into building this project and would be thrilled to join as an intern at OralVis HealthCare.
+Thank you for considering my application!

 # MERN Doctor 📝 Appointment App

 Doctor Appointment App is a comprehensive platform designed for managing users, doctors, and appointments seamlessly.